 What matters more than subscriber count?

 Subscriber count is important, but it is not the most important factor.
 Average viewers, engagement, chat activity, and community loyalty have a bigger impact on your income.
 Subscribers usually come from regular viewers who enjoy your content and want to support you.
 This means your focus should be on building a strong viewer base first.
 Without engagement, subscriber growth becomes difficult to maintain.
+If you are still building visibility, a targeted Twitch smm panel may support early exposure, but it cannot replace real viewer loyalty.

 How realistic is it to reach 300–400 subscribers?

 Reaching 300 to 400 subscribers is achievable, but it requires consistent effort.
 You need a regular streaming schedule, engaging content, and a loyal audience that returns frequently.
 Growth does not happen instantly, and it often takes months or longer to build a strong subscriber base.
 Streamers who succeed at this level usually focus on community building and consistent interaction rather than just chasing numbers.
+If you are still early in the process, guides like How to get 1000 followers on Twitch fast? can help explain the visibility stage before subscriber conversion.

 What mistakes prevent streamers from reaching $1000/month?